suhlig/bitbar-concourse/README.markdown

 # Tests

 Running the integration tests requires a real Concourse server.
-By default, ci.concourse-ci.org is used.
-If you want to test your own, supply the environment variables listed in `.envrc.sample`.
+By default, [ci.concourse-ci.org](https://ci.concourse-ci.org) is used.
+If you want to test with your own, which is required for the authentication tests, supply the environment variables listed in `.envrc.sample`.

 # Misc

 The propeller logo is in the [public domain](https://thenounproject.com/search/?q=propeller&i=13111).

 # TODO

+* Use Excon in order to get easy tracing
-* Order latest builds in presenter, by status and then by last-run date
+* Order latest builds in presenter first by status and then by last-run date so that the broken ones appear at the top
 * Use TerminalNotifier when a build is failing:

         TerminalNotifier.notify('Hello World', :open => 'http://twitter.com/alloy')

-  We'd have to keep state and notify only on a change (red => green etc.).
+* Keep state about each job and notify only on a change (red => green etc.)
+* Ignore certain tasks, e.g. release lock